Law and Society (B.S.)

 The rule of law and concepts of social justice provide a foundation for life in modern society and a framework for ethical action for professionals in all fields of work.
 Knowledge of the origins of American and international legal concepts and systems, and of the ongoing transformation of those systems, is of value in virtually every profession and for every global citizen.

-The Law and Society major builds valuable critical thinking and writing skills through the examination of legal systems, courts and conceptions of justice and human rights within both the American and international contexts, and offers opportunities to explore literary, philosophical, ethical and scientific approaches to legal issues.
-With a multidisciplinary approach that draws deeply on the liberal arts and social sciences, the Law and Society program also reflects the University’s traditional commitment to practical professional education.
+The law and society major builds valuable critical thinking and writing skills through the examination of legal systems, courts and conceptions of justice and human rights within both the American and international contexts, and offers opportunities to explore literary, philosophical, psychological, sociological, historical, ethical and scientific approaches to legal issues.
+With a multidisciplinary approach that draws deeply on the liberal arts and social sciences, the law and society program also reflects the University’s traditional commitment to practical professional education.

-Students earning a B.S. in Law and Society will be well prepared for careers in law, but are by no means limited to such careers.
+Students earning a B.S. in Law and Society will be well prepared for careers in law, law enforcement, criminal justice and politics, but are by no means limited to such careers.
 Today’s employers seek graduates with critical thinking and communications skills and broad global awareness.
-The skills and information offered by the Law and Society program prepare its students for work in a broad range of professional areas.
+The skills and information offered by the law and society program prepare its students for work in a broad range of professional areas.
 Public service, government, NGOs, international businesses, high-tech firms and diplomatic service: these are only a few of the law-related fields affected by the rapidly changing legal environments worldwide.